 - Skips dependent configurations in case of failure.

 - Desired state conflict detection and remediation.

 - More than 6,700 modules for customization.

-Check out our comparison of Ansible, Terraform, and Puppet for an in-depth analysis of how the three IaC tools stack up against each other.
+Check out our comparison of Terraform and Puppet for an in-depth analysis of how these IaC tools stack up against each other.

 DevOps Monitoring Tools